alicerunsonfedora/sniglet/README.md

     </a>
 </p>

 This project was originally a part of Codename Abysima as an attempt to generate a language using machine learning.
-Now, this project will host updates to the Give Me A Sniglet app.

 More information on the original project can be found at https://github.com/alicerunsonfedora/abysima.

 ## Features